Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/index.md

 # Acknowledgements:

-Many thanks to the following individuals who have been instrumental to the success of this project:
+Many thanks to the following individuals who have been instrumental to the success of this project.

 <table>
   <tr>